New Jersey 101.5 is now available on Amazon Alexa devices

 - Click here to enable the New Jersey 101.5 skill.

-- Once you've enabled the skill, just say, “Alexa, play New Jersey One Oh One Five."
+- Once you've enabled the skill, just say, “Alexa, play New Jersey One Oh One Point Five."

 - Enjoy!

-To set up the New Jersey 101.5 News and Bill Spadea's New Jersey flash briefings:
+To set up the New Jersey 101.5 News flash briefings:

 - Click here to enable the New Jersey 101.5 News flash briefing skill.
 The news briefing is updated three times a day.

-- Click here to enable the Bill Spadea's New Jersey flash briefing skill, updated daily.

-- Once you've enabled the skills, just say, “Alexa, what's my flash briefing?"
+- Once you've enabled the skill, just say, “Alexa, what's my flash briefing?"

 Don't own an Amazon device?
 Want to learn more about Alexa?
 Find out everything you need to know from Amazon.com.